Christmas Pancakes – festive & bright!

 If you already have plans for Christmas morning, consider starting a new Christmas pancake tradition on Christmas Eve!
 Picture your family watching Christmas movies in your Christmas jammies by the tree, enjoying your once-a-year Christmas pancakes together as a family.
 What a special tradition!

 And even though Santa always loves a Christmas cookie at night when he delivers gifts, he might appreciate a little variety every now and then.
 Christmas pancakes make for such a fun and easy Christmas Eve dinner, and you can set out a few extra pancakes for Santa and his reindeer.
+He might also like these eggnog pancakes.

 Even the grinch will crack a smile when he sees how the kids decorated a special Christmas pancake just for Santa.